TrellixVulnTeam/swahilipython_SCMU/Doc/library/ossaudiodev.rst

 Audio Device Objects
 --------------------

-Before you can write to or read from an audio device, you must call three methods in the correct order:
+Before you can write to or read kutoka an audio device, you must call three methods in the correct order:

 #. :meth:`setfmt` to set the output format